pomerium/pomerium/docs/guides/gitlab.md

 ## Identity Management

-While GitLab has a [JWT OmniAuth provider], it only accepts a JSON web token (**JWT**) as a callback url parameter and not as an HTTP header as [provided by pomerium](/reference/readme.md#pass-identity-headers).
-If your IdP is a [supported Omniauth provider](https://docs.gitlab.com/ee/integration/omniauth.html#supported-providers), you can integrate it directly to GitLab to re-use your current session, but it will require signing in twice, once with Pomerium and again with GitLab:
+While GitLab has a [JWT OmniAuth provider], it only accepts a JSON web token (**JWT**) as a callback url parameter and not as an HTTP header [provided by Pomerium](/reference/readme.md#pass-identity-headers).
+If your IdP is a [supported OmniAuth provider](https://docs.gitlab.com/ee/integration/omniauth.html#supported-providers), you can integrate it directly to GitLab to re-use your current session, but it will require signing in twice; once with Pomerium and again with GitLab:

 <video controls  muted="true" playsinline="" width="100%" control=""><source src="./img/gitlab/gitlab-login.webm" type="video/webm">
 Your browser does not support the video tag.